Kardashian Promotional Gimmick: Kendall Jenner Nipple Show Reaches New Low

 Double date in NYC

-Fuelling the rumors that the two are dating is the fact that they have been spending an awful lot of time together, not just in New York but in different parts of the world.
+Fueling the rumors that the two are dating is the fact that they have been spending an awful lot of time together, not just in New York, but in different parts of the world.
 A few weeks ago, for instance, Rocky and Kendall were seen at a Paris flea market shopping.
 Sources said that the two looked happy as they walked and chatted in the streets.
 Prior to that, the two had been on a double date with Kylie and her boyfriend Tyga.
 This was in the Big Apple.

 The double date ended with the four going shopping at Ovadia & Sons, a clothing boutique.
 Later, Rocky and Kendall were spotted in a Manhattan jewelry store where the Keeping Up With The Kardashians star got fitted with a pair of custom grills.